Looking for a easy yet delicious Pit Boss pork loin recipe? This one is perfect for feeding a large crowd and is super simple to master.

 Step 4 – Smoke the Pork Loin

-Place the pork, with the fat cap side up, directly on the grill grates.
-Insert the meat temperature probe at this point, to check the internal temps.
+Place the pork fat cap side up directly on the grill grates.
+At this point, insert the meat temperature probe to check the internal temperatures.
 Close the lid.
-Smoke at 165°F for the first 1½ to 2 hours then up to 250F until internal temp hits 150F (about 2-3 more hours).
+Smoke at 165°F for the first 1½ to 2 hours, then up to 250°F until the internal temperature hits 150°F (about 2-3 more hours).

 Leave the roast to rest for 15- 30 minutes.
 Using a sharp knife, slice against the grain.
 Serve and enjoy!